ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 3.10.6/envs/default
 ```

-_Tip_ - create a `.python-version` file to automatically switch to a virtual env when you enter a directory.
+_Tip_ - create a `.python-version` file to automatically switch to a virtual environment when you enter a directory.

 ## Python Package Management with Poetry

-Once you have a fresh Python setup in a virtual environment, often you will next install additional Python packages needed for your work.
+Once you have a fresh Python setup in a virtual environment, you will often want to both work with external Python packages (like numpy or pandas) and to create your own Python package to organize your own source code.

-[Poetry](https://python-poetry.org/docs/basic-usage/) is a tool for managing Python dependencies - it's an alternative to pip (the Python package manager than comes with Python).
+**[Poetry](https://python-poetry.org/docs/basic-usage/) is a tool for managing Python dependencies and packages** - it's an alternative to pip (the Python package manager than comes with Python).

 Pip uses two files to manage a Python package:

 - `requirements.txt` - a list of Python dependencies,
-- `setup.py` - a Python script that describes the package.
+- `setup.py` - a Python script that describes our package.

 <br />

 Poetry uses two different files:

 - `pyproject.toml` to describe our Python package,
-- `poetry.lock` to define and lock all dependencies - similar to `pip freeze`.
+- `poetry.lock` to define and lock all dependencies - similar to the output of `$ pip freeze`.

 <br />